International Clinical Fellowship Programme

 - Be sponsored by your national body (we do not accept self-sponsored candidates).

 - Have an academic IELTS overall bandscore of 7.0 with no less than 6.5 in each of the four domains.
+Alternatively, the OET (Occupational English Test) is sufficient provided you receive a ‘B’ score in each module in one sitting.

 - In addition to the general entry requirements listed above, certain Fellowships have additional specific requirements, which are outlined in the relevant ICFP curriculum.